Hanabi-Live/hanabi-live/docs/VARIANTS.md

 ### Odds and Evens

 - Rank clues are limited to 1 and 2.
-- "1" rank clue touches all odd cards, "2" touches all even cards.
+- "O" (Odd) rank clue touches all odd cards, "E" (Even) touches all even cards.

 ### Synesthesia